godotengine/godot-docs/classes/class_tree.rst

 - :ref:`int<class_int>` **get_column_at_position** **(** :ref:`Vector2<class_Vector2>` position **)** const

-Returns the column index under the given point.
+Returns the column index at ``position``, or -1 if no item is there.

 ----